 For an obtuse-angled isosceles triangle, the base vertices lie outside the circle.

-A triangle whose all the three sides are of equal length is called an equilateral triangle.
+A triangle whose all three sides are of equal length is called an equilateral triangle.
 The measure of each angle of a triangle is 60 degrees.
-The triangle given below is an equilateral triangle because all the sides are equal (i.e, 4cm) with angle 60 degrees each.
+The triangle given below is equilateral because all the sides are equal (i.e, 4cm) with angles 60 degrees each.

 All the sides of an equilateral triangle are always the same.

 All the angles of the equilateral triangle are the same.